OpenNebula/docs/source/deployment/sunstone_setup/sunstone.rst

 server and the "guacd" tool. **guacd is the Guacamole proxy daemon** which accepts the user’s connections and connects to the remote desktop on their behalf.

-The **OpenNebula packages will configure Guacamole server and client automatically**, therefore you don’t need to take any extra steps.

 .. important:: For Guacamole to work in Sunstone, **Fireedge server must be running**.
 See :ref:`Fireedge setup<fireedge_setup>` for more information.

 .. _vnc_sunstone: